izikeros/blog/content/posts/2019-08-23-cli-toolbelt-for-datascience-1.md

 <a id="textutils-from-gnu-coreutils"></a>
 ## Textutils from GNU Coreutils
-From my experience, I have benefit most from mastering the GNU Coreutils.
-This is the collection of: shellutils, fileutils and textutils - and in this post I will be discussing the latter one.
+From my experience, I have benefited most from mastering the GNU Coreutils.
+This is the collection of shellutils, fileutils, and textutils - and in this post, I will be discussing the latter one.

 *Table 1.
 Textutils - text processing tools, part of GNU Coreutils*